 Registration Dates and Deadlines

-The Fall semester begins Monday, 25 August.
-Graduate and undergraduate nondegree students are allowed to register for the Fall semester from 1 to 22 August.
-Please be aware that late registration is in effect from 25 to 28 August and will incur a late fee.
+The Spring semester begins Monday, 12 January.
+First time nondegree graduate students may register beginning 3 November.
+Undergraduate nondegree students are allowed to register beginning 8 December.
+Please be aware that late registration is in effect from 12 to 16 January and will incur a late fee.

 To sign up for a class as a nondegree student for the first time, please visit AU Central.